 In this study, I applied Vanpaemel’s strong theory testing approach (2020) to two published research in which new models were proposed and tested by experiments.
 It was expected to see that the models did not rule out any plausible outcome of the experiments in the original research; thus, their conclusions are not that persuasive.

 In the next section, I describe the details of the specification of core predictions and data priors.
 Then the two applications are described.
-The paper is ended by a discussion.
+The paper is ended by a discussion of the results.

 Method